-Matt Butel started Currumbin Beach Chiropractic in 1997.
+Matt and his wife Robyn started Currumbin Beach Chiropractic in 1997.
 The clinic space was previously a surf shop, an art gallery, swimwear shop and real estate among other incarnations.
-Ironically, it was the same shop where Matt bought his first fibreglass surfboard in the early 1980’s.
+Ironically, it was the same shop where Matt bought his first fibreglass surfboard in the early 1980’s

-The beach life was always close to Matt’s heart.
-Aside from the challenge and intrigue of working with the human form, one of the attractions of a private practice in physical therapy was being able to set up somewhere beachside.
-If it weren’t for the lure of academia and career challenge, Matt may have remained a Gold Coast Council Lifeguard, a role he enjoyed as a holiday temp from school age and throughout his university studies.
+More about Matt: The beach life was always an attraction.
+Aside from the calling to work within physical therapy, one of the attractions to private practice was being able to set up beachside.
+If it weren’t for the lure of study and a career change, Matt may have remained a Gold Coast City lifeguard, a role he enjoyed from school age and throughout university studies. .

 A Bachelor of Science in Anatomy and Physiology from the University of Queensland was completed in 1990.
 A two year Masters in Chiropractic clinical science from Macquarie University and the Sydney College of Chiropractic completed the requirements for professional qualification.

 An introduction to event care began in 1992 at the Coke Classic, Narrabeen while compiling data for a university thesis.
 In his early years of practice Matt worked at various sporting events.
-Combining his passion and profession, surfing events became a primary interest outside of the clinic.
-Along with numerous local events, Matt worked at the Billabong Kirra Pro from 1994 until it became the Quiksilver and Roxy Pro in 2000 and at that event every year since.
+In 1994 he worked at the Billabong Kirra Pro and has continued each year to be a member of the medical team for that event which became the Quiksilver and Roxy Pro in 2000.
 He was also part of medical teams onsite at the Billabong Pro, Tahiti (2001-2005), Quiksilver and Roxy Pro events in Fiji (03, 04, 06 and 2015 respectively), Oakley Pro in Bali (2013), Bells Beach (2015) and Margaret River (2016).

 In 2004 Matt became the national team practitioner for Surfing Australia.
 He has accompanied open teams to the world surfing games in Ecuador (04), California (06), Portugal (08) and Costa Rica (09).
 Junior world team title campaigns include events in Tahiti, California, Brasil, Portugal, France, Ecuador, Peru and Panama (04-2012).
 In 2011, Matt also worked in China on the inaugural Women’s world longboard tour event.